 - Where are the people?
-A lack of names and photos of staff, in my opinion, is one of the biggest warning signs.
-It doesn’t make sense that in a very personal service like book marketing, for example, to have no names or pictures of staff anywhere on the website.
-If you’re engaging a service, you want to know there are “real” people at the company.
+A lack of names and photos of staff often is one of the most significant warning signs.
+It doesn’t make sense in a very personal service like book marketing to have no names or pictures of staff anywhere on a website.
+If you’re engaging a service, you want to know there are real people at the company.
 There is no reason for a publisher or publicist/agency to not provide staff members names and photos.
-If they don’t, there might be something fishy about them.
+If they don’t, think twice about hiring them.

-- Lack of testimonials.
+- A Lack of testimonials.
 At Smith Publicity, we proudly post over 1,000 testimonials from clients.
 Happy authors who offer public praise are golden to us.
 Self-publishers should showcase testimonials from satisfied authors.
 Take a look at testimonials for our friends at BookBaby.
 They offer a link to over 1,000 reviews and testimonials.
 A publicist should showcase testimonials as well.
 If it’s a new operation, you can’t expect many, but any publicist or agency should have at least some.

 - No one answers the phone.
-Self-publishingand publicity are intensive service industries and as such, you should be able to call and actually get someone on the phone.
-Of course, all businesses may have lines tied up at any given time and calls go to voicemail, and you should keep time zone differences in mind as well.
-But if you call repeatedly during regular business hours and either you can’t get a real person on the line, or you aren’t given the opportunity to reach a real person and are directed to leave messages, there may be a problem.
+Self-publishing and publicity are intensive service industries, and as such, you should be able to call and reach someone on the phone.
+Of course, all businesses may have lines tied up at any given time, and calls go to voicemail.
+Also, you should keep time zone differences in mind as well.
+But if you repeatedly call during regular business hours and no one ever answers the phone live, or you aren’t allowed to reach a real person and are directed to leave messages, there may be a problem.

 - You get the hard sell.
 Just as in any industry, if you contact a vendor and they are overly pushy, walk away.
-Publicity is a very consultative business, and in self-publishing, authors should have many questions.
-If you feel rushed, uncomfortable or your “sixth sense” tells you something, move on!
+Publicity is a consultative business, and in self-publishing, authors should have many questions.
+If you feel rushed, uncomfortable, or your sixth sense tells you something is amiss, move on.